macinj1/nemo-4.2.0_Puhti/README.md

 sh build_nemo42_xiostrunk_v2.sh
 ```

+To compile NEMO 4.0 with Xios 2.5, you need to change the names in the previous sh file.
+Do the same for any other version.
-The process includes the compilation of the reference case **ORCA2_ICE_PISCES** with the command
+The process includes the compilation of the reference case **ORCA2_ICE_PISCES** using the command

 ```sh
 ./makenemo -r ORCA2_ICE_PISCES -m puhti_intel -j 15
 ```

 and, after successful compilation, one should see the message **Build command finished**.
+NOTE: the previous command will compile the reference case in the original folder; it would be recommended to create your our _Reference Case_ folder (see below).
 To compile only NEMO, use the file "build-nemo42-puhti.sh".
 Both files can be executed after correctly defined the local variables.
-All build files are located in the **BUILDING_NEMO_XIOS** folder.
+All _build_ files are located in the **BUILDING_NEMO_XIOS** folder.

 In order to compile a different reference case and further information, please check the following link https://sites.nemo-ocean.io/user-guide/cfgs.html.